mcdemarco/the-new-kitchen-cookbook/rice/ipRisotto.md

 Some pressure cook for 6 minutes with 5 minutes of natural release.

 You can do the same sort of thing with farro in place of rice; see my [IP Farro Risotto](../rice/ipFarroRisotto.md) recipe.
 For Bob's Red Mill farro the proportions 1 c. farro to 1 1/2 c. stock worked for me, though the internet frequently recommends using more water and draining afterwards.
 The internet also recommends rinsing the farro first, which I haven't tried.
 Cook on high pressure for 12 minutes and release naturally.

+[According to Plant Whys](https://www.plantwhys.com/blog/mushroom-risotto-with-tofu), you can add 8 oz. of crumbled tofu to the onions and garlic.
+Also add 2 T. of soy sauce and 2 T. nutritional yeast, then fry a bit before the raw rice step.